-During the last ten years capacity addition has increased at a CAGR of 7.5% for man-made filament yarn, 5.5% for man-made fibres, 4.4% for rotors, and 3.45% for powerlooms.
-There was no significant growth in capacity addition in respect of spindles, looms in organised sector (huge decline) and worsted and non-worsted spindles.
-In the handlooms sector also, the number of units and looms have come down drastically.
+During the last ten years capacity addition has increased at a CAGR of 6.46% for man-made filament yarn, 4.48% for man-made fibres, 4.4% for rotors, and 2.97% for powerlooms and 2.11% for spindles.
+There was no significant growth in capacity addition in respect of looms in organised sector (huge decline of 8.67%) and worsted and non-worsted spindles.